 Many websites can use but don’t by default.
 In such it is often possible to access them securely simply by prefixing their web address with https:// (rather than ://).
 A much better solution, however, is to use HTTPS Everywhere.

-This is a free and open source browser extension developed by a collaboration between and the Electronic Frontier Foundation.
-Once installed, HTTPS Everywhere uses “clever technology to rewrite requests to these sites to HTTPS.”
+This is a free and open source browser extension developed by a collaboration between The Tor Project and the Electronic Frontier Foundation.
+Once installed, HTTPS Everywhere uses "clever technology to rewrite requests to these sites to HTTPS.”

 If an HTTPS connection is available, the extension will try to connect you securely to the website via HTTPS, even if this is not performed by default.
 If no HTTPS connection is available at all, you will connect via regular insecure HTTP.